-You can also take the NYC Ferry that goes to the Astoria neighborhood of Queens and stops at Roosevelt Island.
-The NYC Ferry was created to improve the connection between the boroughs of New York and to decongest the subway.
+You can also take the NYC Ferry to the Astoria neighborhood of Queens which stops at Roosevelt Island.
+The NYC Ferry was created to improve the connection between New York's boroughs and decongest the subway.
 However, it is also a fun adventure for tourists.
-Ultimately, it is a cheaper alternative to the tourist cruises and allows you to see the wonderful Manhattan skyline as well.
+After all, it is a cheaper alternative to the tourist cruises and allows you to see the wonderful Manhattan skyline as well.

-If you want to know more about this means of transport, in my article Practical guide to the New York ferry where I tell you everything you need to know about their routes, schedules, prices and more.
+If you want to know more about this means of transport, check out my article Practical Guide to the New York Ferry where I tell you everything you need to know about its routes, schedules, prices and more.

 Once there you can take a walk along the island to see new views of the Empire State Building and the Chrysler Building, as well as the skyline of the East River.
 Also from here you can see the United Nations building.

-It is quite a nice park from where you have beautiful views of the Manhattan skyline.
-Also, looking east and towards Queens you will see Gantry Plaza Park and the Pepsi sign, a spectacular view of a peculiar corner of New York!
+- It is quite a nice park from where you have beautiful views of the Manhattan skyline.
+Also, looking east and towards Queens you will see Gantry Plaza Park and the Pepsi sign, a spectacular panoramic view of a peculiar corner of New York!
 You won't stop taking pictures.
 The park is open Wednesday through Monday from 9 AM to 5 PM.
-Closed on Tuesdays.
+It closes on Tuesdays.

 If you would like to know more about what you can see in this part of the Big Apple, don't miss my article on 10 things to see and do at Ground Zero in New York.